ComedicChimera/whirlwind/README.md

 to work.
 Building a language can be very tiresome, and there are days on which I may have some free time but may simply be too tired or distracted to really sit down and work.
 I hope this will be less of a problem as time goes on but that remains to be seen.

+Finally, as the note in header indicates, this language is subject to change.
+I may spend weeks, months, or longer committed to an idea or a specific direction for the language only to decide later that the direction just doesn't align with what my vision for the language is.
+You might notice that this language once had quite a sophisticated memory model and was originally intended to run without a garbage collector.
+I continued on this trajectory for several *years* before realizing that such a memory model would never really align with my goals for the language.
+I wanted to build a language that *I* would enjoy using and would be productive in, and I wanted to build a language to teach myself more about computer science.
+Ultimately, I determined that a memory model that relied on manual memory management to any significant degree would be counterproductive to my first goal and non-essential to my second so I caved and decided to build a language with a GC.
+I also felt that a lot of the language features worked more fluidly in the presence of a GC.
+There have been several changes like this.
+Language design is an iterative process, and this language is ever-evolving much as I, its creator, am an ever-changing, growing person.
+I realize this may dissappoint some of you, but ultimately, I created this language for me and hoped that others might share my desires and point of view on what a language should be or what type of language they needed at that time -- I realize that "others" doesn't include everyone.

 ## <a name="contributing"/> Contributing